meditationstuff/protocol_1/index.md

 at least one sense in which there's no difference between an enlightened and unenlightened mind; at least once sense in which being enlightened changes nothing (and other senses in which lots of things change); and at least two senses in which there's no such thing as enlightenment (or meditation)

+at least one sense in which there's no perfection. at least one sense in which perfect control, understanding, or certainty doesn't exist [adapted from David Chapman, mistakes mine]

 [there should be an entry somewhere in here that teases out something about when something in the space of locality does [a lot] and doesn't apply]

 at least one sense in which no difference / no boundary, between "inside" and "outside"